decision-making-mike/transport-company/README.md

 [completed-reads.txt](completed-reads.txt)

 ## Update 4.
-The `reset-database.bash` script.
+The `database/reset-database.bash` script.

 In this update I'm starting to publish files related to the database.
-The file with the `reset-database.bash` will be the first.
+The file `database/reset-database.bash` will be the first.

-This file I've created back when this project still was a subproject.
+This script I've created back when this project still was a subproject.
 You can see the previous version at https://github.com/decision-making-mike/sql-postgresql-learning/blob/main/archive/transport-company/database/reset-database.sh.
 I'm going to discuss all the changes one by one.

-One, I've changed the extension of the script file from `sh` to `bash`.
+One, I've changed the extension of the file from `sh` to `bash`.
 This is consistent with the practice I introduced in update 1.

 Two, I've changed the `#!/usr/bin/bash` shebang to `#!/bin/bash`.
 First, I don't know if there is any difference between them from the point of view of an average Linux distribution.
 Here I mean only a theoretical difference as I don't assume the script to be run by anyone other than me.
 Also, I don't make my GitHub scripts executable, so, at least I guess so, there is no need for the shebang anyway if I'm about to run the script.